DataONEorg/dataone-web/content/people/Jai-Ranganathan.md

 ---
-avatar: "/uploads/karthik.png"
+avatar: "/uploads/RanganathanSm.png"
-fullname: Karthik Ram
+fullname: Jai Ranganathan
-firstname: Karthik
+firstname: Jai
-role: Data Science Fellow
+role: Senior Fellow
-organization: Berkeley Institute for Data Science
+organization: NCEAS
 d1_role: ''
-shortbio: Karthik Ram is a data science fellow at the Berkeley Institute for Data Science, research faculty at the Berkeley Museum of Paleontology at UC Berkeley and co-founder of the rOpenSci project.
-longbio: Karthik Ram is a data science fellow at the Berkeley Institute for Data Science, research faculty at the Berkeley Museum of Paleontology at UC Berkeley and co-founder of the rOpenSci project.
+shortbio: Jai is a conservation biologist focused on closing the gap between science and society.
+He is the Executive Director of SciFund Challenge, a scientist-based nonprofit organization that trains and supports researchers in their science outreach.
+longbio: Jai is a conservation biologist focused on closing the gap between science and society.
+He is the Executive Director of SciFund Challenge, a scientist-based nonprofit organization that trains and supports researchers in their science outreach.
+  Through SciFund Challenge, Jai also investigates the role that science crowdfunding can play in increasing the incentive structure for long-term science outreach by researchers.
+Previously, Jai conducted research focused on understanding the role that agricultural landscapes can play in conserving species in the tropics.
+He additionally conducted research on the use of economically-focused methods for conservation planning.
-email: karthik.ram@berkeley.edu
+email: ranganathan@nceas.ucsb.edu
 title: ''
-draft: true

 ---